iTeaWorld

 I reorganized the sitemap to make key sections easier to find and scan.
 Content was shortened, grouped logically, and structured to support fast browsing and product discovery.

-I began by sketching low-fidelity wireframes to explore layout ideas, drawing inspiration from calming, wellness-focused design trends.
-These early concepts helped shape the structure and flow of the experience.
+I started with low-fidelity wireframes to explore layout and navigation, drawing inspiration from calming, wellness-focused design trends that reflected iTeaWorld’s brand.
+These early sketches shaped the site’s structure and user flow.

 I applied brand colors and refined typography to create a warm, modern feel.
 A custom logo and product imagery helped reinforce iTeaWorld’s credibility and uniqueness.